emceeaich/milan-ltr/README.md

 ## Sending a letter is not enough

-* Contribute to local bail funds
+* Contribute to local bail funds.
+There's a [list of bail funds by state](https://bailfunds.github.io/) and region.
 * Educate yourself about the history of Policing in the US and its relationship to slavery

 ## Contributing